Isaac-code-star/NumberClassification_API/README.md

 dotnet run

-By default, the API runs on http://localhost:5000 or https://localhost:5001.
+By default, the API runs on https://localhost:5279.

 🛠 API Endpoints